zlatanvasovic/feedstyl/README.md

 **parser.py** is a script for displaying pretty RSS and Atom feeds.
 It uses [feedparser](http://code.google.com/p/feedparser/).

-For more info about content parsing, look at
+For more info about content parsing, read
 [this article](http://pythonhosted.org/feedparser/html-sanitization.html)
 at feedparser documentation.